 I. The Ineffable One

-The One has a singular nature; encompassing but laying beyond all things.
-The One is eternal, existing ungenerated and without Being (Ousia).
-The One does not exist as we understand existence.
-Instead, the One exists in a negative reality, where it is existing but lacking Being (Ousia).
-As such, it is nowhere at all..
 It is the principle beyond all Being, beyond all participation, totally imparticipable and transcendent, beyond all knowledge, unmoved in the singularity of its own unity.
 It not only transcends physical reality, but transcends the mind.
-Laying in ultimate repose, all things exist because of the Ineffable One, though the Ineffable One is beyond all things.
+It is passive, laying in ultimate repose.
+All things exist because of the Ineffable One, though the Ineffable One is beyond all things.
 The Ineffable One is the ultimate and true reality, participating in nothing, prior and superior to everything else.
-The Ineffable One is, quite simply, the One in-and-of itself, being unconnected to anything after it.
+The Ineffable One is simply the One in-and-of itself, being unconnected to anything after it.

 The One is the Good

-The Good and The One are one and the same.
-For us to understand this, imagine something beautiful; say a breathtaking, beautiful waterfall.
-Now, instead of pausing and focusing on that experience alone, lift your mind higher and consider that this isn’t the only beautiful thing.
+Imagine something beautiful, such as a breathtaking waterfall.
+Now, instead of pausing and focusing on that experience alone, lift your mind higher and consider that this sight is not the only beautiful thing.
 There are many other experiences equally or more beautiful as this one.

-Furthermore, with this in mind, we can see that Beauty isn’t the only good.
-There are also things such as Truth, Virtue, Excellence, and Justice — which we also consider to be good without even giving it a second thought.
-And, just as there is with Beauty, we may suppose that there is some Form for each of these other things: a Form of Truth, a Form of Virtue, of Excellence, of Justice, etc.
+There are also things such as Truth, Excellence, and Virtue— which we also consider to be good and beautiful without even giving it a second thought.
+And thus we may suppose that there is some Form for each of these other things: a Form of Truth, of Virtue, of Excellence, of Justice, etc.